fbpx

 That depends on what type of lease you take out.
 Fully-maintained car leases include servicing, registration and insurance.
 Some car leases, however, require you to be responsible for maintenance, rego and keeping the vehicle insured – usually with a fully-comprehensive policy.

-What is GAP Insurance, and do I need to get that?
+What is gap insurance and do I need it?

-Guaranteed Asset Protection or GAP insurance provides peace of mind if you’re leasing a vehicle or you’re buying a car, van, or a truck using a different form of finance.
-Gap insurance is a way of protecting you or your business from financial loss if you have an accident, and the vehicle gets written off.
+Guaranteed Asset Protection or gap insurance provides peace of mind if you’re leasing a vehicle or you’re buying a car, van, or a truck using a different form of finance.
+Gap insurance is a way of protecting you or your business from financial loss if you have an accident and the vehicle gets written off.
 When that happens, there’s usually a ‘gap’ between the amount you still owe and the listed price of the car.
-GAP Insurance covers that amount.
+Gap insurance covers that amount.

 What happens with a residual at the end of my car lease term?